AP English Language

 - Course assignments and interaction take place through a password protected Canvas Course Sites website specific to this course.

-- Students interact with their peers and instructor through the discussion board and peer reviews, as well a biweekly class meeting at 1 PM EST on most Mondays.
+- Students interact with their peers and instructor through the discussion board and peer reviews, as well a class meeting at 11 AM EST on most Mondays.
 Attending this live discussion is strongly recommended, though recordings will be available for students who are unable to attend.

 - I post video mini-lectures about the topics we’re studying during many of the weeks, as well as links to articles, videos, and documents with helpful information.